Albert Gyulay: French Revolution

-In 1793 during the War of the First Coalition, Gyulay fought in several actions and was promoted to Major in the O'Donell Freikorps on 1 May.
+In 1793 during the War of the First Coalition, Gyulay fought in several actions and was promoted to major in the O'Donell Freikorps on 1 May.
 The following year found him serving in Heinrich, Count of Bellegarde's brigade in a number of minor actions.
 He defeated the French troops opposed to him in the Battle of Tournay on 22 May 1794.
 That year he married Justine Wynants (d.
 1824).
 On 19 April 1797, he fought in a successful action in the aftermath of Werneck's defeat at the Battle of Neuwied on the Rhine.
 The same month he received promotion to Oberstleutnant in his father's regiment.

-On 26 April 1798, Gyulay became Oberst of the newly formed Infantry Regiment # 48.
+Gyulay became Oberst of the newly formed Infantry Regiment Nr.
+48 on 26 April 1798.
 In the War of the Second Coalition, his troops drove off French attacks in the Battle of Verona on 26 April 1799.
 At the Battle of Magnano on 6 April, his regiment formed part of Ferdinand Minckwitz's brigade in Konrad Valentin von Kaim's division.
-While leading an attacking column against Antoine Delmas' French division, he was struck in the head by a musket ball.
+While leading an attacking column against Antoine Guillaume Delmas' French division, he was struck in the head by a musket ball.
 The bullet was removed by trepanning at Verona, but the dangerous injury forced Gyulay to retire from the army the next year.
-He was appointed General-Major on 24 July 1800.
+He was appointed Generalmajor on 24 July 1800.
+He was succeeded as Oberst of Regiment Nr.
+48 by Josef Philipp Vukassovich.